-The Company believes that, based on the current price of APT and its forecast production schedule for fiscal 2023, it has the ability to generate sufficient cash flow to meet its current obligations at its producing mine.
+The Company believes that, based on the current price of APT and its forecast production schedule for fiscal 2024 and into H1 of 2025, it has the ability to generate sufficient cash flow to meet its current obligations at its producing mine.
 The current price of APT has reached levels where it is sufficient to cover the Company's cash operating costs on existing production volumes.
 Should the Company no longer be able to produce tungsten concentrate in sufficient quantity, then the Company may not be able to meet its current and long-term obligations.
 Outside of abiding by (i) Spanish law requirements on minimum capital adequacy at Valtreixal Resources Spain SL and Daytal Resources Spain SL, (ii) Korean law requirements on minimum capital adequacy at Almonty Korea Tungsten, and (iii) Portuguese law requirements on minimum capital adequacy at Beralt Tin and Wolfram (Portugal) SA, there is no legal restriction on Almonty's ability to repatriate capital from its subsidiaries.

-The Company has \$87,270 in long-term debt as at March 31, 2023 (\$89,480 as at December 31, 2022), of which \$30,355 is the current portion (\$30,346 as at December 31, 2022), comprised of individual facilities with Spanish domiciled banks, one facility with an Austrian bank, promissory notes owed to a shareholder, convertible loans and drawdowns on the KfW loan facility as at March 31 2023.
-See Note 8 in the Company's Q1-2023 consolidated financial statements for the three months ended March 31, 2023 for additional details regarding each component of long-term debt.
+The Company has \$130,067 in long-term debt as at December 31, 2023 (\$89,480 as at December 31, 2022), of which \$34,167 is the current portion (\$30,346 as at December 31, 2022), comprised of individual facilities with Spanish domiciled banks, one facility with an Austrian bank, promissory notes owed to a shareholder, convertible loans and drawdowns on the KfW loan facility as at December 31, 2023.
+(See Note 8 in the Company's 2023 annual consolidated financial statements for the years ended December 31, 2023 and 2022 for additional details regarding each component of long-term debt.